coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: development-time data science control - pre-training
 > Permalink: https://owaspai.org/goto/dataqualitycontrol/

-Data quality control: Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
-For important data and scenarios this may involve human verification.
+Data quality control: Perform quality control on data including detecting poisoned samples through integrity checks, statistical deviation or pattern recognition.

-Particularity for AI and security: standard quality control needs to take into account that data may have maliciously been changed.
-This means that extra checks can be placed to detect changes that would normally not happen by themselves.
-For example: safely storing hash codes of data elements, such as images, and regularly checking to see if the images have been manipulated.

-A method to detect statistical deviation is to train models on random selections of the training dataset and then feed each training sample to those models and compare results.
+Particularity for AI: Standard data quality checks are not sufficient for AI systems, as data may be maliciously altered to compromise model behavior.
+This requires different checks than standard checks on quality issues from the source, or that occured by mistake.
+Nevertheless, standard checks can help somewhat to detect malicious changes.
+It is essential to implement enhanced security measures to detect these alterations:
+- Secure Hash Codes: Safely store hash codes of data elements, such as images, and conduct regular checks for manipulations.
+See [DEVSECURITY](/goto/devsecurity) for more details on integity checks.
+- Statistical deviation detection
+- Recognizing specific types of poisoned samples by applying pattern recognition

-This control can only be applied during training and therefore not to an already trained model.
+When: This control can only be applied during training and cannot be retroactively applied to an already trained model.
+Implementing it during training ensures that the model learns from clean, high-quality data, thus enhancing its performance and security.
+This is key to know and implement early on in the training process to ensure adequate training results and long-term success in the overall quality of the data.

+Key Points for Consideration:
+- Proactive Approach: Implement data quality controls during the training phase to prevent issues before they arise in production.
+- Comprehensive Verification: Combine automated methods with human oversight for critical data, ensuring that anomalies are accurately identified and addressed.
+- Continuous Monitoring: Regularly update and audit data quality controls to adapt to evolving threats and maintain the robustness of AI systems.
+- Collaboration and Standards: Adhere to international standards like ISO/IEC 5259 and 42001 while recognizing their limitations.
+Advocate for the development of more comprehensive standards that address the unique challenges of AI data quality.

 Links to standards: